pradhyumpatel/Shower-Time-Application/sprint-03/reports/Readme.md

 ![Kanban Task](images/kanban2.png "Kanban")
 ![Kanban Task](images/kanban3.png "Kanban")

 The final task I had was to create root and non root users in the database.
 However, since we were not able to successfully create a database, this was not accomplished.
+Our concept of least privileges would restrict regular users from modifying or deleting info from the shower table, and would only allow them to change personal info.
+Admin users would have access to create, add, modify, delete from the shower table, and if a user wanted to do so, they would have to reach out for help

 ![Kanban Task](images/kanban1.png "Kanban")